NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 Such information SHOULD emerge through dialogue and observable actions.

-For example, if a player carries scissors, a comb, and a razor, an NPC MAY ask:

-> "Are you a barber?"
+> For example, if a player carries scissors, a comb, and a razor, an NPC MAY ask "Are you a barber?".

 The player's response then becomes observable information that may establish their occupation within the narrative.

-The Game Master SHOULD prefer discovering player attributes through natural dialogue rather than relying on predefined profile information whenever reasonably possible.

 Inventory items acquired later through Quest Rewards MUST be added to the relevant Character's inventory and retained as part of the evolving narrative state.